WebexCC-SA/LAB-2851/docs/lab4_ai_agent_jds.md

-# Webex AI Agent Integration with CJDS
+# Webex AI Agent Integration with CJDS :robot:

 Webex AI Agents allow you to use the power of GenAI inside our Customer Experience flows.
 Our Autonomous agents assist customers in real time by leveraging a knowledge base with Retrieval-Augmented Generation (RAG) techniques and executing actions through Webex Connect flows.
 This lab focuses on creating an AI Agent that can retrieve information from and post events to CJDS while supporting customer interactions.